-History of Project: In mid 2018 Council conducted a social infrastructure assessment of the Centre that included broad community and stakeholder consultation.
-The assessment can be viewed here and the engagement summary can be viewed here.
+In 2018 Council conducted a social infrastructure assessment that included community and stakeholder consultation to understand how Brighton Rec can be improved to meet community needs now and into the future.

 The main findings of the assessment were: